Oakland Township, Burt County, Nebraska

 Oakland Township is one of twelve townships in Burt County, Nebraska, United States.
 The population was 124 at the 2020 census.
 A 2021 estimate placed the township's population at 124.
+The township is located in eastern Nebraska within the Great Plains region.
+It is surrounded by small rural communities, and agriculture and livestock farming are the main economic activities in the surrounding area.